ahmed-fathy/remove-duplicates/README.md

 ```
 RemoveDup.exe inputFilePath
 ```
-The output file will be at the same directory as input file.
+The output file will be created at the same directory path as input file.
 The output file will have name prefix "_NoDuplicates", such as myfile_NoDuplicates.txt.

 You can also specify the output file name and path:
 ```